maorseg/REST-API-boilerplate/README.md

 4. Run your own scenarios and features files
 5. Run script "test" in package.json
    "test": "cucumber-js test/features --tags @api --format progress-bar summary"

+   it ill run all scenarios with @api tag and show progress-bar and results summary in the terminal